 - High intensity cardio: 1–3 times per week

-If you are beginning your weight loss and exercise journey, or are an avid exercise guru needing some structure to achieve your goals, book a session with your fitness specialist to get an individually tailored fitness programme.
+If you are beginning your weight loss and exercise journey, or are an avid exercise guru needing some structure to achieve your goals, book a session with our weight loss dietitian or sports nutritionist to get an individually tailored nutrition plan.

 - Borer, K. T. (2008).
 How effective is exercise in producing fat loss?.
 Kinesiology, 40(2), 127-138.